-Initiative Corporate Plan Links Progress Provide easy access to services our Outcome 2.3 lessees need to effectively manage Objective 2.3.1 their facilities.
+Corporate Plan Links Progress

+Outcome 2.3

+Objective 2.3.1

 100%

+Outcome 2.3

 This initiative was completed on time and within budget, providing easy access to services our lessees need to effectively manage their facilities.
 Customers can now access information on Council's website about new leases (eligibility, how to obtain a lease, etc.) as well as information for current lessees (obtaining, maintaining, renewing, or terminating a lease).